DoronAzulayPrograming/Lim-Shell/README.md

 * --help    - display help screend and options
 * -version  - display lim-shell version

+## Tool
+you can install lim as a global tool and use lim in any directory
+* open cmd in main folder and run - dotnet tool install --global --add-source ./nupkg lim

 ## Build
 You will need install
 + visual studio 2019 https://visualstudio.microsoft.com/